5 important things to know about osteoporosis

 Bones change with age

-Anyone can develop osteoporosis at any age, but more than half of people in the United States age 50 and over have osteoporosis or osteopenia, a condition that indicates low bone mass.
-The percentage of people affected by these conditions increases with age.
+Anyone can develop osteoporosis at any age.
+But the risk increases as you grow older.
+More than 50 million people in the United States ages 50 and over have osteoporosis or osteopenia, a condition that indicates low bone mass.
+It tends to affect women more than men, especially after menopause, when hormonal changes can speed bone loss.

-Your race, ethnicity, and family history matter to your bones.
-White people and people of Asian descent have an increased risk of osteoporosis, as do people with a parent who has a history of the condition..
+Your race, ethnicity, and family history affect your chances of developing osteoporosis.
+White people and people of Asian descent have an increased risk, as do people with a parent who has a history of the condition.

 Body build matters

-Having a small frame or naturally thin bones and being assigned female at birth means you start with an increased risk of eventually having brittle bones.
-But you can overcome that risk with following some preventive steps.
-These include getting regular exercise and eating a diet rich in foods containing calcium and vitamin D. Having regular checkups with your healthcare provider (HCP) is also a must if you have a predisposition toward osteoporosis.
+Having a small frame or naturally thin bones means you start with an increased risk of eventually having brittle bones.
+But you can take steps to reduce that risk by taking some preventive steps.
+These include getting regular exercise and eating a diet rich in foods containing calcium and vitamin D. Having regular checkups with a healthcare provider (HCP) is also essential if you have a predisposition toward osteoporosis.

-If you have osteoporosis or mild bone thinning, there are many things you can do to help prevent and minimize long-term complications of the disease.
-It starts with your HCP.
+If you have osteoporosis or mild bone thinning, there are many things you can do to help prevent and minimize long-term complications.
+It starts with your HCP, who may prescribe you medication to slow bone loss, such as bisphosphonates or hormone-related drugs.
 Beginning early in the course of the disease to establish a treatment program and making lifestyle adjustments can help you keep your bones in good shape over the long haul.

-While there are some factors related to bone loss that you can't control—like your age, family history, and build—there are plenty of other factors you can and should control.
+While there are some factors related to bone loss that you can't control—like your age, family history, and build.
+But there are many other preventive steps you can take.
+These include:

 • Eating foods rich in calcium and vitamin D, as well as plenty of leafy green vegetables